79 Easy Backpacking Food Ideas

 Desserts

 When developing your backpacking meal plan, desserts absolutely have a place!
-As a special treat to mark a notable day, a morale booster after a real doozy, or just a way to pad out your dinner’s calorie count, backpacking desserts are a great trick to have in your back pocket.
+As a special treat to mark a notable day, a morale booster after a real doozy, or just a way to pad out your dinner’s calorie count, backpacking desserts are a great trick to have in the bottom of your bear barrel.

 Freeze-dried desserts